Brands that laugh at themselves are memorable. I’ll help you find that voice.

 “Sir, pull over to the left and park inside garage number three.
 Someone will be there to greet you.”

 Thankfully, it didn’t go that way.
-After admitting — for the tenth time — that I’d messed up, my customs officer smirked and let me go… with a very stern warning.
+After admitting — for the tenth time — that I’d messed up, my customs officer smirked and let me go with a very stern warning.

 I’d forgotten how barren and hypnotic a midnight run could be.
 It was lulling me into a coma.
-I shook my head, accelerated, and quickly watched those dotted white lines become one… long… unbroken blur.
+I shook my head, accelerated, and quickly watched those dotted white lines become one, long, unbroken blur.
 I felt alert once again.
 I knew one thing: Lynn would be seriously annoyed and disappointed with me.

 Yet, by the time I’d reached Montreal, I realized that positive lessons should be acquired everywhere.
-What did I learn from that whole “border” experience?
-Always check expiry dates on important documents.
+What did I learn from that whole “border” fiasco?
+Check expiry dates on important documents and don’t joke with border guards.

-Oh, and always, wear clean underwear — you just never know.
+Oh, and always wear clean underwear — you just never know.😶